HalukShan/HitDA/README.md

 || [9] Exit                                              ||
  =========================================================
 ```
-When you choose 0, you can choose the script with webcam snap function
+When you choose 0, you can choose the platform you want, and choose the script with webcam snap function
-or not, the webcam function will increase the file size to about
+or not, the webcam function will increase the script size to about
 **50MB**, otherwise, it's about **5MB**.

 You can also use the **powershell**
 script to automate download the script and execute, it will be more
 anonymous and customizable.
 Like:
 ````